xrlacrosse-nova/NovaXRLacrosse/README.md

 `BallLauncher` component described below; it wasn't updated when the flow moved to `RandomLauncher`.

+Goalie save detection (a stick-mounted trigger zone that registers a touch on the ball mid-flight as a save) is in active development — see `Plans/Saving_Plan.md` for the design and current status before relying on it.

 # Copyright
 Copyright (c) 2020-present Magic Leap, Inc. All Rights Reserved.
 Use of this file is governed by the Developer Agreement, located